zotoio/serverless-central/packages/sample-kms/README.md

 # sample-kms
 This aws function demonstrates use of the https://github.com/nordcloud/serverless-kms-secrets plugin to encrypt environment variables with a kms key, package the encrypted values, and decrypt them in lambda.

-Take note of aws kms account limits to ensure your use case suitable.
+Take note of aws kms account limits to ensure your use case is suitable.

 ## prerequisites
 1. use a lambda execution role with access to the services you require.
 2. create a kms key, and add decrypt rights to your execution role

 > Capture the ARN of your execution role, and the uuid of your kms key.
-You will need these when you run `yarn generate-package`*[]:
+You will need these when you run `yarn generate-package`.

 When generating a package, enter your lambda execution role and kms key id when promptd.
 This will install the required plugin, scripts and templating.

 ## encrypting an environment variable
-inside your package, run `yarn sls-encrypt <name> <value>` eg. for this sample, you would run
+Inside your package, run `yarn sls-encrypt <name> <value>` eg. for this sample, you would run:

 ```
 yarn sls-encrypt SLS_CRYPT_DB_PASS supersecr3t
 ```
 > note that kms requires network access to aws to perform this task.

-The above command will create a stage specific file of encrypted vars. (kms-secrets.<stage>.<region>.yml) It is safe to commit this file if you choose to.
+The above command will create a stage specific file of encrypted vars. (`kms-secrets.<stage>.<region>.yml`) It is safe to commit this file if you choose to.

+This means that unencrypted are never sent over the wire, nor visible in the aws console, and are only decrypted at runtime where they are needed.

 ## decrypting environment variables
+Locally, you can use `yarn sls-decrypt <varName>`

-A sample helper class `KmsUtils.ts` is available in this repo.
+Within your lambda code, a sample helper class `KmsUtils.ts` is available in this repo.
 It should be instantiated outside of the handler function.

 ```
 import { KmsUtils } from './KmsUtils';